johnstevenson/wprs-api/docs/filter.md

 * The `$errors` parameter is an array of missing value [errors][errors], or null.
 These errors will be included in the [output_array][output] unless modified by the filter method.
 To prevent errors being included, set the variable to null.

-* The `setOptions` method receives any non-curl [options][options] that have been set, allowing user data to be passed data to the filter instance.

 ## Example